 Through our own experiences we’ve seen that SKAGs can significantly improve your Quality score when combined with relevant ad copy and a relevant landing page.

-But by now you’re probably thinking that you have a million keywords in your AdWords account how is the approach scalable?
+But by now you’re probably thinking that you have a million keywords in your Google Ads account how is the approach scalable?
 The better question you should ask yourself is whether can you afford not to do it?

 2. Create relevant ad copy using SKAGs